Cognyte Software (NASDAQ:CGNT) Updates Q2 2022 Earnings Guidance

-Cognyte Software (NASDAQ:CGNT) updated its second quarter 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $0.140-0.140 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.200.
-The company issued revenue guidance of -.Cognyte Software also updated its FY 2022 guidance to $0.800-0.800 EPS.
+Cognyte Software (NASDAQ:CGNT) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $0.140-$0.140 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.200.
+The company issued revenue guidance of -.Cognyte Software also updated its FY 2022 guidance to $0.800-$0.800 EPS.

-Several brokerages have recently issued reports on CGNT.
-Evercore ISI began coverage on Cognyte Software in a research note on Thursday, March 11th.
-They set an outperform rating and a $40.00 price target on the stock.
-Stifel Nicolaus began coverage on Cognyte Software in a research note on Thursday, February 25th.
-They set a buy rating and a $42.00 price target on the stock.
-Finally, Zacks Investment Research raised Cognyte Software from a hold rating to a buy rating and set a $29.00 price target on the stock in a research note on Monday, May 3rd.
-Five research analysts have rated the stock with a buy rating, The stock currently has an average rating of Buy and a consensus target price of $38.40.

 About Cognyte Software